tokenized/docs/protocol-contract-offer.md

             <td class="c10">ContractURI</td>
             <td class="c10">0</td>
             <td class="c10"><abbr title="https://tokenized.com/Contract/3qeoSCg7JmfSnJesJFojj">Hover for example</abbr></td>
             <td class="c10"><abbr title="Points to an information page that also has a copy of the Contract.
 Anyone can go to the website to have a look at the price/token, information about the Issuer (company), information about the Asset, legal information, etc.  There will also be a way for Token Owners to vote on this page and contact details with the Issuer/tokenized companies.
 Could be a IPv6/IPv4, an IPFS address (hash) or txn-id for on-chain information or even a public address (DNS).">Points to an information page that also has a copy of the Contract.
-A ...
-Hover for more</abbr></td>
+Anyone can go to the  ...</abbr></td>
             <td class="c10">nvarchar8</td>
             <td class="c10"></td>
         </tr>